-According to records pulled from Cornell Lab of Ornithology’s eBird database, a number of coastal wading birds and waterfowl have recently been spotted within a mile of Arnold Family Forest, which suggests these same species may be making use of Redding Creek and the property’s tidal and riparian habitat.
+According to records pulled from Cornell Lab of Ornithology’s eBird database, a number of wading birds and waterfowl have been spotted within a mile of Arnold Family Forest, which suggests these same species may be making use of Redding Creek and the property’s tidal and riparian habitat.
 These species include Sanderling, Greater Yellowlegs, Least Sandpiper, Black-bellied Plover, Dunlin, Killdeer, Semipalmated Sandpiper, American Woodcock, Horned Grebe, Pied-billed Grebe, Snowy Egret, Great Blue Heron, Black-crowned Night-Heron, Green Heron and American Bittern.

 The property’s corner of Casco Bay also receives regular visits from other water-dependent species like the Belted Kingfisher, Bald Eagle and Osprey.
 Of all the species listed here, Osprey were actually the birds spotted closest to NEFF lands.